microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/v1.0/docs/Microsoft.Graph.DeviceManagement.md

 Update the properties of a deviceComplianceUserOverview object.

 ### [Update-MgDeviceManagementDeviceConfiguration](Update-MgDeviceManagementDeviceConfiguration.md)
-Update the properties of a macOSGeneralDeviceConfiguration object.
+Update the properties of a iosUpdateConfiguration object.

 ### [Update-MgDeviceManagementDeviceConfigurationAssignment](Update-MgDeviceManagementDeviceConfigurationAssignment.md)
 Update the properties of a deviceConfigurationAssignment object.